 Some programs offer organized travel, whether required or optional.
 Details about these opportunities are in your program guide.
 You may also wish to take advantage of your time abroad to do some personal travel.
-Remember that this is not an essential element of a successful study abroad program.
+Remember that this is not an essential element of a successful study abroad program, and because of the start of spring classes on campus, you do not have too much time after the program to travel.